shraimrawan/fusioncalling/README.md

 # fusioncalling
-Fusion calling using Arriba and
+Fusion calling using Arriba and Star Fusion